-Attendance of City officials at conferences, seminars and meetings shall be subject to prior approval by the City Council.
-Approval by the City Council shall occur with the adoption of the annual budget.
+Attendance of City officials at conferences, seminars and meetings shall be subject to prior approval by the City Council, which occurs during the adoption of the annual budget.
 For out-of-state travel, the prior approval of a majority of the City Council obtained during a public meeting is required.